ebalkanski/php-nginx-mysql/README.md

 - `rm -rf .git` - cleanup git data.
 Now you can init a new fresh repo if you want and work with it.
 - `cp .env-dist .env` - create the .env file
 - Now you would want to run `id` command and set USER_ID and GROUP_ID env vars in .env file as per your needs.
-- `make init`
-    - builds Docker images and volumes
+- `docker-compose build` - build Docker images and volumes
-    - installs Composer packages
+- `docker-compose run --rm php-base composer install` - install Composer packages
-- `make up` - start the whole ecosystem
+- `docker-compose up -d` - start the whole ecosystem
 - `docker-compose ps` - verify all containers are up and running
 - open `http://php.local` in your favourite browser and you should see phpinfo() output there.
-- `docker-compose exec php /bin/bash` - enter the php container.
+- `docker-compose exec php-dev /bin/bash` - enter the php container.
-- Happy Coding!
-    - On first commit PHPStan will complain that it cannot autoload phpnit files.
-Just ignore this and commit again, it will work.

 ### Useful commands
-- `make up` - starts all containers
-- `make php` - hook into the PHP container
-- `make down` - stops the running containers
-- `make build` - rebuild images
+- `docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' container` - gets container's IP
+- `docker kill -s HUP container` - can be used to reload Nginx configuration dynamically